dmalt/quickfif/README.md

 which are tied to the filenames.
 It makes splits renaming problematic, since the reanming breaks the internal filename links.
 To copy the large `.fif` file properly, we need to read it and then write with a new file name.
-The following command is a shortcut for that.
+The following command is a shortcut for that:

 ```
 mct <filename_meg.fif> copy <dst_meg.fif>